MJKhaani/Elitedesk-800-G3-Mini/README.md

 ---

 ## 📌 Notes
 - As you know Apple has remove **AppleHDA.kext** after Tahoe Beta 1 and you need to installed via <a herf="https://github.com/Mirone/MyKextInstaller">MyKextInstaller</as>.
 Note: You need to install KDK from **MyKextInstaller** first.
-The required configuration in OpenCore is already applied.s
+The required configuration in OpenCore is already applied.
 - Still testing **Intel ME** and **chipset details**.
 You can't use igfxfw=2 to force loading Apple GuC for higher clock rate of iGPU.
 - Contributions and fixes welcome!